 Features & Benefits

-For under $100, the Orion SkyScanner offers excellent value with its parabolic primary mirror.
+The Orion SkyScanner 100 is one of the best telescopes under $100 and offers excellent value with its parabolic primary mirror.
 At this price point, it’s standard to see a spherical mirror which is a red flag for optics with fast focal specs.
 Spherical aberration causes blurry viewing because light rays are not able to come to the same single point of focus to provide a crisp and clear image.
 But, this isn’t the case with the SkyScanner.
 With its parabolic mirror, light rays can come to a central focus point to provide excellent seeing quality.
 Viewing quality is usually the make-or-break feature that determines if a cheap scope will be a hit.
 With a quality foundation in the optical system, it’s a hit.

 As is, it’s a standard Dobsonian tabletop design.
 It’s supposed to sit atop a solid surface like, well, a table.
 Many users find other things to mount their telescope on, and as long as it’s rock solid, then there will be no movement when looking through the eyepiece.